gabyballester/mango-tech-assessment/README.md

 ### Project config

-- No framework used, setup manually.
+- No framework used, manually setup.
 - Uses React library.
 - Supports js files and any kind css file (css, scss, modules).

-- Includes Husky precommit.
+- Includes Emotion Styled Components Library

 ### In order tu see the project